Enhancing Health Literacy

 Further blocks to understanding can include:

-Even if these obstacles are not present, the teaching method can interfere with comprehension.
+Even if these obstacles are not present, the teaching method you choose can interfere with comprehension.
 The best practice is for healthcare providers to space out discharge instructions and teaching over the course of a hospitalization, but this doesn’t always happen.
 Time and staffing are short.
 Frequently, teaching gets crammed into a few minutes right before patients leave.

 With all these factors, it’s no wonder that research finds a significant portion of patients can’t remember discharge instructions right after they leave the hospital.